EiffelWebFramework/ROC/doc/concepts.md

 Theme
 -----
 In a CMS , a theme is a collection of templates files (HTML, CSS, Images, etc ) that determine how a CMS web site looks.
 The goal of a theme is to let you change the look and feel of the site.
-Eiffel CMS uses the same default regions as Drupal for themes.
+Eiffel CMS is inspired by Drupal, and use the same default region names as default drupal theme.

 #### Important Classes

-* [CMS_THEME] (/library/src/theme/cms_theme.e): The deferred class CMS_THEME provides an abstraction to the actual theme.
+* [CMS_THEME] (/library/src/theme/cms_theme.e):  Abstraction defining the interface of a CMS theme.
-* [SMARTY_CMS_THEME] (/library/src/theme/smarty_theme/smarty_cms_theme.e): The class SMARTY_CMS_THEME, is a theme implementation using the [Eiffel Smarty library] (https://github.com/eiffelhub/template-smarty).
+* [SMARTY_CMS_THEME] (/library/src/theme/smarty_theme/smarty_cms_theme.e): Theme implemented using the [Eiffel Smarty library] (https://github.com/eiffelhub/template-smarty).
-* [CMS_TEMPLATE] (/library/src/theme/cms_template.e): The deferred CMS_TEMPLATE clas provides an abstraction to describe the theme, the variables to feed it and how to render it as html.
+* [CMS_TEMPLATE] (/library/src/theme/cms_template.e): Template Abstraction that contains theme, variables needed by template when rendering page as html.
+At the moment there is only one implementation SMARTY_CMS_PAGE_TEMPLATE.
 At the moment there is only one implementation [SMARTY_CMS_PAGE_TEMPLATE] (/library/src/theme/smarty_theme/smarty_cms_page_template.e).

 <a name="regions"/>
 Regions